ianchu0317/C/CodeForWin/README.md

 - [Perform Scalar matrix multiplication](https://github.com/ianchu0317/C/tree/main/CodeForWin/Arrays/Exercise%2026).
 - [Check wheter two matrices are equal or not](https://github.com/ianchu0317/C/tree/main/CodeForWin/Arrays/Exercise%2027).
 - [Find sum of main diagonal elements of a matrix](https://github.com/ianchu0317/C/tree/main/CodeForWin/Arrays/Exercise%2028).

+## Basic C programming 2022

+## File Handling
+Write a C program to create a file and write contents, save and close the file.
+Write a C program to read file contents and display on console.
+Write a C program to read numbers from a file and write even, odd and prime numbers to separate file.

+append content to a file.
+compare two files.
+copy contents from one file to another file. merge two file to third file.

+Write a C program to count characters, words and lines in a text file.
+[Rrogram to remove a word from text file.
+[Remove specific line from a text file.
+[Remove empty lines from a text file.
+[Find occurrence of a word in a text file.
+[count occurrences of a word in a text file.
+[count occurrences of all words in a text file.
+[find and replace a word in a text file.
+[replace specific line in a text file.

+print source code of same program. convert uppercase to lowercase character and vice versa in a text file.

+Write a C program to find properties of a file using stat() function.
+Write a C program to check if a file or directory exists.
+Write a C program to rename a file using rename() function.
+## Macros

+## Struct

+## Patterns

+## Loop

+## Functions and Recursion

+## Pointers
+-->